Edinburgh Agreement (2012)

-In the agreement both governments agreed that the referendum should be overseen by an impartial electoral commission.
+Both governments agreed that the referendum should be overseen by an impartial electoral commission.
 The commission would comment on the wording of the question, register campaigners, designate lead campaigners, regulate campaign spending and finances, give grants to campaign organizations, create guidelines for participants in the referendum, report on the referendum process, conduct the poll, and announce the result.

 The agreement was signed by David Cameron, Prime Minister; Michael Moore, Secretary of State for Scotland; Alex Salmond, First Minister; and Nicola Sturgeon, Deputy First Minister.

 Whether the document was legally binding in theory is a matter of academic discussion.
 In practice, an Order in Council was in fact approved on 12 February 2013, granting constitutional legitimacy to the referendum held on 18 September 2014.